da667/Autosnort3/readme.md

 ## Acknowledgements

 A big thanks to Noah for all of his hard work documenting the installation process on Ubuntu.
-I relied heavily on his work in order to create this lazy bunch of shell scripts.
+I relied heavily on his work in order to create this lazy of shell script.

 ## Known Problems
 - The script may occasionally fail to download libdaq or snort 3.
 Reviewing `/var/log/autosnort3_install.log` may reveal an HTTP 500 error.
 	- This denotes a problem with Cisco's servers lacking the capacity to service the request.
 The only recommendation I can offer at this time is to  re-run the script in the hope that the servers aren't busy.
 - The script may occasionally fail to download the latest snortrules-snapshot via pulledpork.pl.
 Reviewing the `/var/log/autosnort3_install.log` may reveal pulledpork failed with Error 422: Unprocessable Entity.
 	- According to an old github issue, they tried to blame this on the user inputting an invalid oinkcode into the `pulledpork.conf` file, but I've experienced this problem with a perfectly valid oinkcode.
 Personally, I think the 422 errorcode also masks a 500 code on the server-side.
 The snortrules-snapshots are hosted on amazon via snort.org, just like the libdaq and snort3 tarballs.
-		- My recommendation is to check the `full_autosnort.conf` and confirm that you've entered a valid oinkcode on line 32.
+		- My recommendation is to check `full_autosnort.conf` and confirm that you've entered a valid oinkcode on line 32.
 As of mine writing this, oinkcodes are 40 character alphanumeric strings, so line 32 should read: `o_code=[40-character oinkcode here]`
 		- If you've confirmed that your oinkcode is valid, my only other recommendation is to re-run the script.
 		- At some point, I'd like to be able to check the output from the wget/pulledpork.pl commands to maybe automatically retrying 3 times if a 500 or 422 code is encountered

 ## Patch Notes
+ - 4/29/21
+	- Cisco changed where they are hosting the snort3 tarballs. the URLs on snort.org now redirect to official github releases.
+I complained about this when I submitted a recently pulledpork bug, but didn't think they'd actually bother doing anything.
+This means that everything is consistently hosted on github.
+Good on them!
+But also means that they broke the HTML parsing in my script that handles finding the latest libdaq, snort3, and snort3-extras downloads and actually downloading them.
+I've since fixed this problem.
+	- Thanks to Raymond Kyte for reporting this issue.
+	- I found a really great function for bash scripts called retry https://gist.github.com/sj26/88e1c6584397bb7c13bd11108a579746
+	- Every single tarball download the script performs is now wrapped in retry and will attempt to wget/download the requested tarball at least 3 times before exiting the script entirely.
+Hopefully this will make the 500 server errors that snort.org has been throwing lately a little more bearable
+	- Added a retry function to pulledpork to try downloading the latest rules tarball 3 times, and if it fails, try downloading a snortrules tarball for the previous snort 3 release as a last resort.
+This should help to deal with pulledpork failing to download rules, hopefully.
  - 4/18/21
 	- Added support for Ubuntu 18.04 by adding a small check to see if `/usr/sbin/ip` and `/usr/sbin/ethtool` exist.
 The `ip` command should already be on most modern Linux distros, and this script installs `ethtool`.
 If they don't exist in `/usr/sbin`, create a symlink using the `which` command to figure out where the binaries actually are.
 	- The reason we have to do this is because systemd service files require absolute paths to any binaries or scripts you call.
 This is an easier work-around then having multiple `snort3.service` files for different linux distros.